A Mighty Girl

-For tons of ideas on how to get your kids more active outdoors, even in the midst of the busy school year, check out "15 Minutes Outside: 365 Ways to Get Out of the House and Reconnect with Your Kids" at http://www.amightygirl.com/fifteen-minutes-outside
+For tons of ideas on how to get your kids more active outdoors, even in the midst of the busy school year, check out Rebecca Cohen's 15 Minutes Outside: 365 Ways to Get Out of the House and Reconnect with Your Kids (2011).

-And, if you'd like to introduce children and teens to more pioneering women like Grandma Gatewood, check out our "Role Models" biography section at http://www.amightygirl.com/books/history-biography/biography
+And, if you'd like to introduce children and teens to more pioneering women like Grandma Gatewood, check out the biography section at A Mighty Girl.

-There is also a Facebook page that has information - A Might Girl Hereos: Inspiring the next generation of History Makers http://www.facebook.com/amightygirl
+See also a Facebook page with information on A Mighty Girl Heroes: Inspiring the Next Generation of History Makers.

 Published on April 10, 2015